 FES treatment can continue for as long as it is appropriate, as FES is safe to use in the long-term and some people have used FES for many years.

 Although FES can be used to make the most of your walking ability, it does not improve the signal your nerves send without the stimulator and it does not protect your nerve pathways from further deterioration.
 This may mean there will come a point when FES is no longer effective for you.

 Even though people are carefully assessed before treatment, some find they get no benefit from FES or they find it difficult to use the stimulator effectively.
 Some people have difficulty placing the electrodes precisely, especially if they experience numbness in their fingers, for example.
-Others do not like to sensation of the stimulation.
+Others do not like the sensation of the stimulation.

 What are the benefits of FES?

 Research and experience has shown that treatment with FES produces a more normal walking pattern, enabling people to walk faster, further and with less effort.
 It can also help build confidence in walking and increase independence as well as reducing the risk of trips and falls.

 What side effects could I get with FES?